Obama win clears health law hurdle, challenges remain

 "There's sort of an immediate acceptance that this law will stay in place in some meaningful way," said Chris Jennings, a top healthcare adviser to former Democratic President Bill Clinton.
 "It's sort of like a big barrier has been removed."

-Shares in hospitals and other healthcare companies that will benefit from the health reform law jumped on Wednesday, but health insurers fell as the law sets limits on their profits and sets mandates on coverage.
+Shares in hospitals and insurers that cater to Medicaid, the government insurance for the poor, rose slightly on Wednesday as markets expected the reform laws to be enacted.
+But health insurers with large employer-based businesses were off slightly, as the health reform law sets limits on their profits and mandates on coverage.

 Obama still faces challenges in Congress.
-Republicans who retained control of the House of Representatives are expected to press for healthcare reform concessions, including delaying and scaling back a planned expansion of Medicaid program for the poor, during negotiations to cut the federal deficit later this month.
+Republicans who retained control of the House of Representatives are expected to press for healthcare reform concessions, including delaying and 7scaling back a planned expansion of Medicaid, during negotiations to cut the federal deficit later this month.

-But Julie Barnes, director of healthcare policy at the Bipartisan Policy Center, said Tuesday's victory should embolden the president to set the healthcare segment of any deficit-cutting compromise largely on his own terms.
+But Julie Barnes, director of healthcare policy at the Bipartisan Policy Center, said Tuesday's victory should give the president added leverage to set the healthcare segment of any deficit-cutting compromise largely on his own terms.

-"He has the standing to demand that each party see the investment all Americans have in reforming our broken healthcare system," she said.
+"President Obama has the opportunity to make bold leadership moves toward a bipartisan compromise on healthcare and the economy," she said.
+"He has the standing to demand that each party see the investment all Americans have in reforming our broken healthcare system."

-During the campaign, Obama's staunch defense of Medicare, the healthcare program for the elderly and disabled, likely did not end up helping his re-election.
+In a related issue, Obama's staunch defence of Medicare, the healthcare program for the elderly and disabled, may have helped his re-election, giving him an edge in close states including Ohio, Pennsylvania, Iowa, New Hampshire and Nevada.

 Obama and his allies vigorously attacked Romney's plan to convert the popular program that provides guaranteed benefits to one that gives beneficiaries a fixed payment to help them purchase their own health coverage.

+Polls show older Americans oppose the idea by margins of 2-to-1, though it was unclear to what extent that opposition translated into votes.

-Post-election, the focus on healthcare reform will turn to the U.S. states, whose leaders must decide whether to expand Medicaid and set up their own subsidized health insurance exchanges for individuals to buy coverage.
+Major provisions of the Affordable Care Act call for cooperation from individual U.S. states, including an expansion of Medicaid and the introduction of subsidized health insurance exchanges for individuals to buy their own coverage.

 Governors and legislatures in as many as a half-dozen Republican-majority states oppose those plans and can refuse to act on them.

-Other states may be ill-prepared for implementation but could begin to take action now that the threat of full repeal is gone.
+Other states may be ill-prepared for implementation but could begin to take action now that repeal is no longer a threat.
 States have until November 16 to say whether they intend to set up their own exchanges.
 Most will need to partner with the federal government to have one ready by 2014.

 Soon after Obama emerged the winner, reform advocates called on his administration to encourage state support for Medicaid by assuring governors and legislatures that $930 billion in federal funds for financing the expansion will be pumped into struggling state budgets.